Promoting meaningful accountability and transparency for locally led adaptation

 There has been a growing ambition to channel more climate finance to local-level climate action in line with the principles for locally led adaptation (LLA).
 IIED and its partners are developing tools to help stakeholders assess whether their climate change adaptation projects align with the LLA principles.

 Climate finance for adaptation often does not reach communities at the frontline of climate change.
-A 2021 estimate revealed less than 10% of international climate funds between 2003 and 2016 were dedicated to local action (IIED is conducting research to update this figure).
+Research in 2025 showed that less than a third of climate finance includes any support for local action and less than 0.2% specifically targets locally-led outcomes.

 With increasing interest in locally led adaptation (LLA), it is crucial that new funding comes with more accountability and commitment to the principles for LLA.